arrayoutofbounds/terminal-panel/README.md

 The package.json supplies the services provided.
 Consume the service (after reading the services API atom documentation).
 Then use the service and be able to add a terminal from your package programatically.

+The service gives a Cli-status-view object.
+That has the methods to create new terminals, toggle between them etc Each Cli-status-view object has a command-output-view object that actually runs the processes and displays the output.
+The code has been commented, so please read it before using it.

 Consuming the service in package.json:

 ```